-No, not the shape-shifting game mechanic, this is science.
-Materials that change their shape in response to external influences such as temperature have been around a while, memory metals and such.
-But Nature has just published an article in which some very clever boffins have detailed a way to make materials that will change shape according to programmed rules over time.
+No, not the polymorph/shape-shifting game mechanic, this is real science.
+There are materials that change their shape in response to external influences such as changes in temperature, such as memory metals, that have been around for a while.
+The magazine Nature has just published an article in which some very clever boffins have detailed a way to make materials that will change shape according to programmed rules over time.
 The fascinating article can be read on the Nature website here.

 The purpose of the Gaia Space Telescope is to assemble a 3D map of our galaxy, the Milky Way.
 A first step on that road has been made; the ESA have published their first star map, this shows a billion stars.
 This is only the beginning.
 With more to come from Gaia, this project promises to be both astonishing and compulsive.

 This is a fascinating subject that runs to the very heart of theoretical physics.
 Whether you believe the scientific theories or not, the BBC has looked at what leading scientists have to say, and their article is a great read.
 Take a look for yourself, and make your own mind up.
 It can be read here on the BBC website

 It's hard to believe, but the Hubble Space Telescope is 25 years old.
 Many of us remember it being launched into orbit from the space shuttle, then all the problems and repairs needed to sort out the optics.
 It was an expensive mess at the time, but it'd be hard to find anyone in the science community today that doesn't think it was worth every last dime.
 As a special event, NASA has released a 25th anniversary image, which you can take a look at here on the ESA Hubble page.
 Many years ago the plan for the Hubble was very different to today's expectation.
 It's reached its major milestone, and the outlook for it now is grim.